 To do this.
 You simply need to be creative and try some event engagement ideas to catch your participants.
 How?
 Here are some ideas.

 You can try out some event activation ideas.
 For instance, mini-games or foreshadowing your main event.
-It will get the people more reluctant into buying tickets and wait for the D-Day to come eagerly.
+It will get people more reluctant into buying tickets and wait for D-Day to come eagerly.